 TEST The Faculty Recruitment and Support Office provides prospective faculty members with information on life at Queen's and in the Kingston Community and assists new faculty members and their families with the relocation process.
 Services are confidential.

-The Department of Languages, Literatures and Cultures at Queen’s University invites applications from suitably qualified candidates interested in teaching a course in Intermediate German (GRMN 201/3.0) and Contemporary Germany through Media and News (GRMN 317/3.0).
-These are on-campus in person, intermediate courses with an expected enrolment of 10 students in each course.
-Candidates should have a M.A. or Ph.D, and teaching experience at the University level in German language and culture.
-This is a winter term appointment for the period January 1, 2023 to April 30, 2023 with classes in session from January 9, 2023 to April 10, 2023.
+The Department of Languages, Literatures and Cultures at Queen’s University invites applications from suitably qualified candidates interested in teaching a Linguistics course in LING 330/3.0 Morphology.
+This is an on-campus in person, advanced course with an expected enrolment of 40 students.
+Candidates should have completed or be enrolled in a PhD program in Linguistics with a specialization in Morphology or a related area and should ideally have relevant teaching experience at the university level.
+This is a winter term appointment for the period January 01, 2023 to April 30, 2023 with classes in session from January 9, 2023 to April 10, 2023.

 The University invites applications from all qualified individuals.
 Queen’s is strongly committed to employment equity, diversity and inclusion in the workplace and encourages applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLGBTQ+ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
 If you require accommodation during this process, please contact: (Department of Languages, Literatures and Cultures, Laurie Young at email@example.com, 613-533-2113).